NIST Smart Grid Update e-newsletter

 Important new elements in this revision are an updated reference model of the smart grid, revised guidelines for cybersecurity, advances in testing and certification frameworks, international smart grid activities, and discussion of smart grid research and development needs.

 NIST staff hosted a public webinar on May 2 to highlight important elements of the updated framework.
-A recorded version of the webinar, as well as a PDF version of the slide presentation, are now available online.
+A PDF version of the slide presentation is now available online.

 A PDF version of the 255-page document (8 MB) is available online at http://www.nist.gov/smartgrid/framework3.cfm.
 The link also provides instructions for any individual or organization wishing to comment.
 Comments must be received on or before 5:00 p.m.
 EDT on May 30, 2014.